Dodo 2019

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Dodo (2019) is a perfume by Zoologist for women and men and was released in 2019.
+A perfume by Zoologist for women and men, released in 2019.
 The scent is green-spicy.
 The longevity is above-average.
 The production was apparently discontinued.

 Pronunciation